jodmadeira/Motorcycle_Hub_Server/README.md

 ## User Stories

 -  **404:** As a user I get to see a 404 page with a feedback message if I try to reach a page that does not exist so that I know it's my fault.
--  **Signup:** As an anonymous user I can sign up on the platform so that I can start creating and managing tournaments.
+-  **Signup:** As an anonymous user I can sign up on the platform so  and create a user account.
--  **Login:** As a user I can login to the platform so that I can access my profile and start creating and managing tournaments.
+-  **Login:** As a user I can login to the platform so that I can access my profile and search the app content.
 -  **Logout:** As a logged in user I can logout from the platform so no one else can use it.
--  **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see the list of tournaments I have created.
+-  **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and my motorcycles, my Marketplace offers and requests and my trips.
--  **Add Tournaments:** As a logged in user I can access the add tournament page so that I can create a new tournament.
+-  **Add Motorcycle:** As a logged in user I can access the add motorcycle page so that I can create a new motorcycle.
--  **Edit Tournaments:** As a logged in user I can access the edit tournament page so that I can edit the tournament I created.
+-  **Edit Motorcycles Details:** As a logged in user I can access the edit motorcycle details page so that I can edit the motorcycle details received from the API (stock specs).
--  **Add Players:** As a user I can add players to a tournament.
+-  **Add Products/Services:** As a user I can add products or services to the marketplace and will see them in my user page.
--  **View Tournament Table:** As a user I want to see the tournament details, players list and the time table.
+-  **Edit Products/Services:** As a user I can see my products and services offered and requested in my user page and edit them.
--  **View Ranks:** As a user I can see the rankings list for the tournament.
+-  **View Motorcycles List:** As a user I can see the List of motorcycle makers and respective models.

 ## Backlog
+- Maketplace card categories (parts/equipment/tech/etc...)
 - Events Page
 - Plan your Trip section
 - Loading effects
-- Add geolocation to events when creating
+- Add geolocation to events when creating them

 <br>